rust-lang/book/second-edition/nostarch/chapter10.md

 In this example, `string1` is valid until the end of the outer scope, `string2` is valid until the end of the inner scope, and `result` references something that is valid until the end of the inner scope.
-Run this and you'll see that the borrow checker approves of this code; it will compile and print `The longest string is long string is long` when run.
+Run this and you’ll see that the borrow checker approves of this code; it will compile and print `The longest string is long string is long` when run.